Arxcis/OrdBase/DOCS/log.md

 ### Monday 19.06.2017 - Jonas

 1. CHECK - Merge weekend work with work computer
+	CHECK + Build and run project with new work
 2. Restructure Front-end javascript code to 3 modules, App, Selector and Editor.
 3. Restructure HTML code to the same pattern.
 4. Restructure CSS code to the same pattern.
+	+ Fix CSS code ID-names.
-4. Add partial views Selector and Editor to backend, so that backend can serve front-end, following the same schema.
+5. Add partial views Selector and Editor to backend, so that backend can serve front-end, following the same schema.

 ### Fredag 16.06.2017 - Jonas